kamalshkeir/kago/README.md

 ##### using the shell, you can migrate a .sql file 'go run main.go shell'
 ##### OR
 ##### you can migrate from a struct
-##### on compilation time all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing solutions
+##### when running the main, all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing solutions
 ##### execute AutoMigrate and don't think about it, it will handle all synchronisations between your project structs types like 'Bookmark' below

 ## BONUS: notice that if you add a struct field with tags, tags are handled too, so you can add foreign keys, remove foreign keys, all from your struct, by removing a field, run the app, then put it again and run, results should be mirrored in the database after your confirmation